oOraph/blog/lora-adapters-dynamic-loading.md

 The diagram above shows two smaller orange matrices that are saved as part of the LoRA adapter.
 We can later load the LoRA adapter and merge it with the blue base model to obtain the yellow fine-tuned model.
 Crucially, _unloading_ the adapter is also possible so we can revert back to the original base model at any point.

-In other words, it is like an add-on of a base model that can be added and removed on demand.
-And because of A and B smaller ranks, it is light relatively to the latter size, and loading it should be faster than loading the whole base model.
+In other words, the LoRA adapter is like an add-on of a base model that can be added and removed on demand.
+And because of A and B smaller ranks, it is very light in comparison with the model size.
+Therefore, loading is much faster than loading the whole base model.

 If you look, for example at the [Stable Diffusion XL Base 1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) model, that is widely used as a base model for many LoRA adapters, you can see that its size on the hub is something like **7GB**.
 But now if you look at some LoRA adapter there like [this one](https://huggingface.co/minimaxir/sdxl-wrong-lora/), you will see that the adapter's size is only **24 MB** !